bloom-works/discovery-playbook/sections/design-and-refine.md

 Your final deliverables will typically consist of a few different elements.
 This could include documents, slide decks, or individual graphics.
 We refer to these as “artifacts” or “assets” that are combined into a single “deliverable.”

-Typical deliverables generated during a discovery sprint can include:
+These are some typical deliverables you might generate during a discovery sprint:
-- A sprint report, including an executive summary;
+- A sprint report, including an executive summary
-- A slide deck that you’ll present;
+- A slide deck that you’ll present
-- Maps (for example service, tech, or journey maps) and diagrams (technical flows, process flows);
+- Maps (for example service, tech, or journey maps) and diagrams (technical flows, process flows)
-- Competitive analysis;
+- Competitive analysis
-- User archetypes;
+- User archetypes
-- Lightweight prototypes and wireframes (if you're making a product recommendation).
+- Lightweight prototypes and wireframes (if you're making a product recommendation)

 What you’ll actually develop will vary from sprint to sprint, but it’s usually some combination of the above.